dhiemaz/gopherlabs/Beginners/Goroutine.md

 ```
 [playground](https://play.golang.org/p/KUvIpVzepjs)

-in the syntax `go hello()` we starts a new goroutine.
+the `go hello()` syntax tell the program that we are creating a new goroutine.
 Now the hello() function will run concurently along with main() function.
 The main function runs in its own goroutine and its called main goroutine.

 ```
 Output
 main function
 ```

-As shown above, the output program will only print text `main function`.
+The output program will only print text `main function`.
 What happened to the goroutine we started?
 We need to understand two main properties of goroutines to understand why this happens.

 * When a new goroutine is started, the goroutine call returns immediately.
 Unlike functions, the control does not want for the goroutine to finish executing (blocked).
 The control returns immediately to the next line of code after the goroutine call and any return values from the goroutine are ignored.